 Cross country skiing vs downhill skiing: snow availability

 All skiing relies on snow but the big ski resorts supplement nature’s delivery by making their own, so even on a poor snow year, you’ll be able to hit the slopes and they’ll be at least okay.

 Cross country skiing tends to take place at lower elevations where there may not be snow, even when the peaks are white.
 Now in places like Vermont, Colorado and Norway, you can always find snow worth skiing in winter so this won’t be a worry, but unless you live in an area where snow is guaranteed, you may not be able to find skiable terrain for cross country skiing every day of the season.

 Cross country skiing vs downhill skiing: expense

 We’re not here to tell you that any type of skiing is an affordable sport, especially compared to hiking and trail running.
 Just to get started you need skis, boots, bindings and poles, plus special clothing like ski jackets, ski gloves and goggles and all of that comes at a cost, even if you shop second hand.
-But with cross country skiing, the gear is definitely cheaper and once you’re kitted out, you don’t have to pay to access Nordic ski centers if you don’t want to.
+But with cross country skiing, the gear is definitely cheaper and once you’re kitted out (our guides to the best ski jackets for men and ski jackets for women include options for all budgets) you don’t have to pay to access Nordic ski centers if you don’t want to.
 Many Nordic areas are free or come at a small cost, and you can head out into the backcountry to ski.